Looking at Alternatives

 Tools for Law Enforcement

-Click here to read about our legislative work.
 At PursuitSAFETY, we believe technology is needed.
 We also believe there is no replacement for officer training.
-Lives are saved when officers are trained in and follow a restrictive pursuit policy.
-The complete package: Policy, officer training, supervision at the command level, and accountability.
-Tools used by law enforcement with the goal to reduce the number of pursuits.
+Law enforcement agencies save lives when they use a well-defined, restrictive pursuit policy.
+The complete package: Policy, officer training in their own agency’s pursuit policy, supervision at the command level, and accountability.
+With officer training in pursuits and the right tools, law enforcement will achieve its own goal: to reduce the number of pursuits and save lives.
+Police pursuit technologies are listed below Esther Seoanes’ interview.

 Pursuit Prevention Technology